arangodb/kube-arangodb/docs/Manual/GettingStarted/kube-arangodb/README.md

 kubectl apply -f https://raw.githubusercontent.com/arangodb/kube-arangodb/<version>/manifests/arango-deployment.yaml
 ```

-The first command installs two `CustomResourceDefinition's` in your Kubernetes cluster:
+The first command installs two `CustomResourceDefinitions` in your Kubernetes cluster:

 - `ArangoDeployment` is the resource used to deploy ArangoDB database.
-- `ArangoLocalStorage` is the resource used to provision `PersistentVolume's` on local storage.
+- `ArangoLocalStorage` is the resource used to provision `PersistentVolumes` on local storage.

 The second command installs a `Deployment` that runs the operator that controls
 `ArangoDeployment` resources.